NAVER-INTEL-Co-Lab/gaudi-datapruning/README.md

-# Data Pruning Algorithms For Gaudi Environment

-This repository contains the implementation of **Difficulty and Uncertainty-Aware Lightweight (DUAL)** data pruning, a method designed for efficiently pruning datasets without requiring full training on the original dataset, particularly optimized for the **Gaudi environment**.

----

-# 🚀 Data Pruning Algorithms for Gaudi Environment
+# ✂️ Data Pruning Algorithms for Gaudi Environment

 This repository provides an implementation of **Difficulty and Uncertainty-Aware Lightweight (DUAL)** data pruning.
 DUAL enables efficient dataset pruning without requiring full training on the original dataset, making it particularly suitable for the **Gaudi environment**.